wxsd-sales/microsoft-teams-presence-macro/README.md

 ![image](https://user-images.githubusercontent.com/21026209/163387868-2fbfb1e5-52d2-4b10-b5d5-028270480344.png)

-3. Select the delgrated permissions options and then search for the 'presence' permission and select the Presence.ReadWrite option and then click 'Add permissions'.
+3. Select the delegated permissions options and then search for the 'presence' permission and select the Presence.ReadWrite option and then click 'Add permissions'.

 ![image](https://user-images.githubusercontent.com/21026209/163388797-4c673211-ef3e-4a5a-bd9c-9d182283dde0.png)